ThisNickIsNotBusy/TODO/readme.md

 # TODO

-This is TODO my first pet-project on JavaScript, HTML, CSS
+This is "TODO" my first project on JavaScript, HTML, CSS